While not without its grey areas, Andorra’s tax system is on the whole relatively straightforward.

 If your stake in a business or entity is 25% or less you are exempt from paying any capital gains tax when it comes time to transfer or sell equity.

-This is advantageous for investors that buy and sell listed stocks, taking profit via capital gains.
+This could be advantageous for investors that buy and sell listed stocks, taking profit via capital gains.

 Owning a percentage of an Andorran company for longer than 10 years will also exempt you from capital gains tax.